-Below is general information and frequently asked questions for our student organization community related to operations in autumn semester 2020 and beyond.
+Below is general information and frequently asked questions for our student organization community related to operations in 2020-2021.
 This content will continue to be updated as new information is available.
 Please refer to the Safe and Healthy Buckeyes website and the Student Org Guidance document for additional details.

 Please contact email@example.com with any additional questions or for more detailed information.
 Our staff is available to consult with your student organization about specific questions and needs.